How to Use a Tailscale VPN for Remote Work and Travel

 3.5.
 (ONLY if using GL.iNet router as server/exit node)

-Plug an ethernet cable between your personal laptop and the GL.iNet router’s LAN port and make sure your laptop Wi-Fi is turned off.
+Plug an ethernet cable between your personal laptop and the GL.iNet server router’s LAN port and make sure your laptop Wi-Fi is turned off.
 Then, open a browser tab and navigate to the gateway IP addresses that is written on the provided card.

 Next, navigate to the Applications page and at the bottom enable Tailscale.
 If you don't see Tailscale and/or the installation of the Tailscale plugin fails, try upgrading the firmware on your GL.iNet first.